Narendersingh007/equity-research-ai/README.md

 Unlike generic LLM chatbots that rely on static, pre-trained knowledge, ERA retrieves and reasons over **primary financial disclosures and live market signals**, producing concise, analyst-style research briefs with explicit source grounding.

----
-> This README is structured so readers can skim section headers or dive deep into specific components.

 ## Executive Summary